pengyuanwei/performance_evaluation/README.md

-This repository provides a program for evaluating PC computing performance:
+This repository provides programs for evaluating PC computing performance:

 1. Check if CuPy is successfully installed.
 2. Test the data transfer speed between the CPU and GPU in the PyTorch framework.